terhechte/SourceKittenDaemon/Readme.md

 This app uses the fantastic [SourceKitten](https://github.com/jpsim/SourceKitten) framework without which none of this would be possible.
 SourceKittenDaemon is really just a small wrapper that keeps an Xcode Project indexer running and offers a nice way to query Xcode Project properties and completions via a comfortable interface.

+## Using It
+Have a look at the [Protocol.org](https://github.com/terhechte/SourceKittenDaemon/blob/master/Protocol.org) file, which explains how to start and use the daemon.

 ## Building / Installation

 ### PKG